pbotte/zeitlos/software/raspios_images/README.md

 ## Quick and easy:

 1) Use [Raspberry Pi Imager](https://www.raspberrypi.com/software/), copy lite or standard image to SD card.
 Activate SSH server, set hostname (eg `shelf01`) and password for user `pi`.
-Check the right localisation.
+Check the right localisation options.
 Press `CTRL + SHIFT + X` in the imager to reach the advanced options.

+   ALTERNATIVELY: Hold down the `shift`-key while powering up the raspberry and install the OS with the right custom settings.
 2) After the first boot, run:
    ```bash
    curl -fsSL https://raw.githubusercontent.com/pbotte/zeitlos/master/software/get.sh -o get.sh